libmcu/libmcu/modules/button/README.md

 * `BUTTON_REPEAT_DELAY_MS`
   - The repeat handler is called after the defined delay while button holding.
 The default is 300 milliseconds.
 * `BUTTON_REPEAT_RATE_MS`
   - The repeat handler is called every BUTTON_REPEAT_RATE_MS while button holding.
-The default is 100 milliseconds.
+The default is 200 milliseconds.
 * `BUTTON_CLICK_WINDOW_MS`
   - The click handler is called with the number of clicks when another click comes in the time window.
-The default is 1 second.
+The default is 500 milliseconds.

 ### Initialize GPIO to be used for button
 This is platform specific, something like in case of NRF5: